pppp606/claude-term/README.md

 `claude-term` is a lightweight IDE server for Claude Code that enables AI-assisted coding entirely from the terminal.
 It provides full Claude Code functionality without requiring heavy GUI IDEs.

-*Test commit for enhanced reject functionality*
+*Test new file-based diff display format*

 ## What is claude-term?